-An undergraduate student at USM pursing teaching at the elementary, middle or high school level will have an academic career that consists of three parts: the USM Core Curriculum, a content major, and professional teacher preparation.
-Through these students pursuing teaching will complete all content and pedagogy requirements for teacher certification in Maine.
+An undergraduate student at USM pursuing teaching at the elementary, middle or high school level will have an academic career that consists of three parts: the USM Core Curriculum, a content major, and professional teacher preparation.
+Through these three parts, students pursuing teaching will complete all content and pedagogy requirements for teacher certification in Maine.

 USM Core Curriculum

 The Core curriculum is a set of common general education requirements for undergraduate students.
 Students interested in teaching have the opportunity to explore the foundations of education, teaching and learning through the Core Curriculum.
 The Core Curriculum requirements are as follows:

 - Entry Year Experience - EYE 108: Culture, Identity and Education provides first year students interested in teaching to explore the field of education.

 - Creative Expression

 - Socio-Cultural Analysis